 The noise mitigation agreement between the City of Tempe and the City of Phoenix calls for equalizing the noise burden from jet and large turboprop aircraft departures east and west during daytime and nighttime hours.
 The agreement calls for FAA compensation for periodic changes in flight pattern so equalization is accomplished over a twelve months period.

-The stronger winds came from westerly directions.
-This was another month with most of the departure activity being directed towards the west.
+Winds were mainly blowing from easterly directions during the month causing most of the departure activity being directed towards the east side of the airport.

 Noise Complaint Analysis:

 C. Complaints by Area